microsoft/pxt-common-packages/libs/base/docs/reference/control/assert.md

 # assert

-Display an error number and stop the program if the assertion condition is false.
+Display a message, error number, and stop the program if the assertion condition is false.

 ```sig
 control.assert(false, 0)
 ```

 You can insist that your program will stop at an assert block if a certain condition you check is false.
+An 'Assertion failed' message is shown.
 The error number in the assert is written to the serial port with a failure message.

 ## Parameters

 * **cond**: a [boolean](/types/boolean) where true means everything is ok or false which means, stop the program!
 * **code**: an error [number](/types/number) you match to an error situation in your program.

-## Example #example
+## Example

 Stop the program if a sensor connected to pin `A0` sends a low (`0`) signal.